MrSn0wy/MrSn0wy/README.md

 I'm a silly guy that likes to make silly things.
 I like Rust and Linux 🦀

 - **Used languages**: Rust, Java, _php_, js/ts, python.
-- **My current distro**: NixOS
+- **My current distro**: NixOS <3
 - **Previously mained distros**: Arch Linux, CachyOS, Fedora, Gentoo.

-Currently working on:
+Currently maintaining:
+- **Teleport commands**: A minecraft server-side mod that adds various teleportation related commands.
 - **fpps4.net**: A website for the fpPS4 ps4 emulator, might actually finish it some time.

-- **Teleport commands**: A minecraft server-side mod that adds various teleportation related commands.
-- And alot of other projects!
+And im working on alot of other projects that are functional or cool to me :3!

 Incase you need to contact me, you can contact me on my email: ``snow@mrsnowy.dev`` or message me on discord: ``mrsnowy_``

+I'm also more active on this forgejo git instance since I dislike github and microsoft, so if you want to checkout my more experimental and deranged things, here it is: https://git.killuaa.dev/Snow.
+I will still use github for discoverability reasons of certain projects.

+*God why is github's markdown formatting so weird, I'm so used to Obsididan's..*